mikechamberlain/coding-standards/README.md

 }
 ```

+### Abstractions

 - Do not depend of framework abstractions (like `HttpContext`).
 They tie your code to a specific environment / implementation.
-Instead, wrap in an app specific abstraction.
+Instead, wrap in an abstraction suitable for your application.
-- Consider the [Law (Suggestion) of Demeter](https://hackernoon.com/object-oriented-tricks-2-law-of-demeter-4ecc9becad85), that is, avoid long chains of accessors such as `a.b().c.d`.
+- Consider the [Law (Suggestion) of Demeter](https://hackernoon.com/object-oriented-tricks-2-law-of-demeter-4ecc9becad85); that is, avoid long chains of accessors such as `a.b().c.d`.
 They tightly couple your code to the outside world, making it more difficult to change or test.

-### Don't
+#### Don't

 ```c#
 public sealed class CustomerRepository : ICustomerRepository